 My little table below shows the sum of 3d6 on the left.
 That’s your target in a game like GURPS: you want to roll that number or lower to succeed at a task.

 The five columns of percentages represent your probability of rolling what’s indicated in the respective column labels.
 They’re detailed below the table.

 Important note: All of this page addresses pure die rolls alone, with no consideration of system-specific additions like “critical” meanings for certain rolls.
-GURPS, for example, has critical hit/miss rules that change the effect of high and low rolls, but the relevant targets vary with circumstances (such as skill level).
-Some GMs further tweak GURPS critical hits with house rules; others (Hi!) really aren’t fond of the critical hit rules to begin with.
+GURPS, for example, has critical success/failure rules that change the effect of high and low rolls, but the relevant targets vary with circumstances (such as skill level).
+Some GMs further tweak GURPS critical rolls with house rules; others (Hi!) really aren’t fond of the critical roll rules to begin with.

 For simplicity, I’m ignoring the complication of “special” rolls.
-For your games, be sure to explain to your players (or ask your GM!) how such rules affect things.
+For your games, be sure to explain to your players (or ask your GM!) how such rolls affect things.

 the target or lower: This is your probability of success – the probability you care about most!
 These are the same percentages shown in GURPS Basic Set.
 (In GURPS terms, you could also call this “success by 0 or more” – which is simply “success”.)